- Genetic counselors are specially trained to advise you and your family on identifying and managing inherited cancer risk.

 - Information on specific types of cancer that have been diagnosed in the family.
 This should include the age at which family members were diagnosed with cancer.
 Pathology reports are often helpful.

 Although having this information is very helpful, it is not necessary.
 You should not avoid genetic counseling just because you do not know a lot about your family history.

 When going to the appointment, consider taking someone with you.
 This may or may not be a family member, depending on your preference.
 The genetic counselor will discuss a lot of information.
 Another person can help you listen and think of questions.
 If you choose to bring a family member, that person may also be able to provide information about your family history.

 What to expect during the appointment

 The following topics will be covered during your appointment with a genetic counselor:

-- The possibility of a hereditary cancer risk (cancer risk passed from parent to child) in your family.
+- The possibility of an inherited cancer risk.
 Depending on your family history, your counselor may be able to use computerized risk assessment tools to help estimate your risk.

-- The benefits and limitations of genetic testing for your family
+- The benefits and limitations of genetic testing for you and your family

 - A strategy for genetic testing that best meets your needs